jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/50_automating_experiments/_index.md

 +++
-title = "Part 4: Automating Chaos Engineering" chapter = true weight = 50
+title = "Part 4: New Models"
+chapter = true
+weight = 50
 +++

-# Part 4: Automating Chaos Engineering
+# Part 4: Automating Model Training
 ## What is Chaos Engineering Automation
 **Chaos Engineering Automation** is the practice of implementing Chaos Engineering Experiments in a **continuous** way to prevent **regression into past failures.**